Flink SQL DML¶

 Count the number of events related to a cancelled flight (need to use one of the selected field as grouping key):

-select fight_id, count(*) as cancelled_fl from FlightEvents where status = 'cancelled' group by flight_id;
+select flight_id, count(*) as cancelled_fl from FlightEvents where status = 'cancelled' group by flight_id;

-Recall that this results produces a dynamic table.
+Recall that this query produces a dynamic table.

 How to combine records from multiple tables (UNION)?

-When the two tables has the same number of columns of the same type, then we can combine them:
+When the two tables have the same number of columns of compatible types, we can combine them:

-See product documentation on Union.
-Remember that UNION will apply distinct, and avoid duplicate, while UNION ALL will generate duplicates.
+See product documentation on UNION.
+Remember that UNION applies DISTINCT and removes duplicates, while UNION ALL keeps all rows, including duplicates.

-How to filter row that has column content not matching a regular expression?
+How to filter rows whose column content does not match a regular expression?

 Use REGEX